Grupo-AFAL/frontend-helpers/javascript/docs/slim-select.md

 ### Close on select

-When select an option, the select won't close if the closeOnSelect is false
+When selecting an option, the slim-select won't close if closeOnSelect is false

 <div
   class="slim-select"